kevin-rounsavelle/wp-cms-importer/README.md

 I have successfully integratd the AWS PHP SDK with this class to post all images to an s3 bucket (Bucket is an assigned Cloudfront distribution).

 If i get enough requests for a specific CDN provider such as S3/CloudFront, I may include that in a future version of this class.
+However, if you can sucessfully post a file to your CDN with PHP, it is very simple to replace the default copy command on line # with your custom CDN API copy command.

 ## Why I created WP_CMS_IMPORTER